sass/sass/proposal/module-system.md

 > @forward "susy/content";
 >
 > // You can show or hide members that are only meant to be used within the
-> // package.
+> // library.
 You could also choose not to forward this module at all and only
 > // use it from internal modules.
 > @forward "susy/settings" hide susy-defaults;
 > ```